DataDog/chaos-controller/docs/network_disruption_hosts.md

 We assume that packets identified as necessary for healthchecks from the cloud service provider or for communications with Kubernetes are ignored.

-Additionally, note that the `hosts` field expects a list where the items of the list need not be of the same time (for example, you can have a hostname, IP address, and CIDR block in one disruption).
+Additionally, note that the `hosts` field expects a list where the items of the list need not be of the same type (for example, you can have a hostname, IP address, and CIDR block in one disruption).
 They are visualized separately below to avoid confusion.

 See the **Some special cases** section for examples of specifying the `port` and `protocol` fields.